 Pressure canning is a time-consuming process, and it’s best to do it when you’re not in a hurry.

-There are essentially three types of canners that are approved for home canning:
+There are essentially three types of canners that are approved for home canning, all of them available on Amazon:

 Each of these types of canners are to be used in specific ways, for specific types of food.